-I always used to think working from home was cushy.
-As I’ve written before, I saw it as a chance to work in your PJs accompanied by the muted shouting of Jeremy Kyle or the incessant giggling of Phil and Holly.
+During my 20+ years as an office worker, I always used to think working from home was cushy.
+The life of a work from home blogger was surely all taking flat lay photographs, drinking coffee and meeting for lunch.
+As I’ve written before, I saw self-employment as a chance to work in your PJs accompanied by the muted shouting of Jeremy Kyle or the incessant giggling of Phil and Holly.

 In truth, after dropping the kids off to school and waving the Husband off for another 3 or 4-day stint in London or somewhere abroad, it is, briefly, wonderful to have the house to myself.

 The quiet is soothing – I say quiet because when you have tinnitus you never really experience silence – just an absence of different types of noise.

 But after a while, it dawns on me that I am quite alone and responsible for passing the school hours in a productive fashion.

 There should be a book called the loneliness of the work from home blogger because, you see, without colleagues, team-mates, co-workers, call them what you will, those six hours can seem very long.

 I am one of a faceless army of home workers carrying out chores such as data entry jobs, photo editing and social media management.

 Ironic since, generally, I have always preferred to work on my own but it’s nice to have someone to bounce ideas off, isn’t it?
 Or share a quick natter over a coffee.

 I think there is a definite need for more co-working spaces.
 Some ensconce themselves in coffee shops to benefit from the free WiFi.
 Perfectly acceptable, I think if you are buying more than one coffee and are not sitting there nursing your solitary drink for hours hogging a table.